The Consumer Finance Law Review: United Kingdom

-As the transition period comes to an end, there will be important changes to the payment regulatory framework in the UK.42
+Despite the fact that the Brexit transition period has come to an end and a Brexit deal has been reached, there have been a number of recent important changes to the payment regulatory framework in the UK.42

 Pre-Brexit, UK-authorised PSPs could passport from the UK into all other EEA states and vice versa.
 This meant that only one regulatory authorisation was required across the EEA.
-At the end of the transition period, UK PSPs will no longer be able to passport and will need to become authorised elsewhere in the EEA if they wish to operate outside the UK, on the condition that the home state regulator has not established a temporary permission regime.
-Similarly, those EEA PSPs that passport into the UK may need to become FCA authorised in order to continue their UK operations, although they are allowed to take advantage of a temporary permission regime.
-Many UK-based financial institutions have already established EEA entities or separately authorised branches in preparation for a 'no-deal' scenario.
+Now, UK PSPs can no longer passport and need to become authorised elsewhere in the EEA if they wish to operate outside the UK, on the condition that the home state regulator has not established a temporary permission regime.
+Similarly, those EEA PSPs that passport into the UK may need to become FCA authorised to continue their UK operations, and this will require them to establish a UK subsidiary in most cases, although they are allowed to take advantage of a temporary permission regime.
+Many UK-based financial institutions had already established EEA entities or separately authorised branches before the end of the transition period in preparation for a 'no-deal' scenario.

 Deposit accounts and overdrafts

 As described above, many consumer deposit accounts fall within the payment services regime or BCOBS.
 Those that fall within the PSRs are likely to be subject to the additional transparency requirements under the PARs.

 As overdrafts are a form of credit, they often fall within the CCA (provided they meet the other requirements of 'consumer credit' set out above).
 The regulatory regime for overdrafts is slightly lighter touch than for loans and credit cards.
 For example, pre-contract information for overdrafts is less prescribed and can be given in the facility letter itself.
 Overdraft agreements also do not require a signature and, as overdrafts do not typically require regular repayments, arrears information is not needed.